rob10campbell/PRoPS-colloids_setup/01-MacOS-Setup.md

 <br>
 ## Xcode

 The first thing you need to do before using the Terminal is install Xcode.
-Xcode includes several essential packages and pieces of software for programming in MacOS.
+Xcode includes several essential pieces of software for programming in MacOS.

 Open a Terminal window and enter
 ```bash